10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best for protecting baby's face

-We love this little Aveeno Sun Natural Protection Baby SPF 50 Face Stick, and think the travel-size ideal to pop in your nappy bag so you always have protection at hand to top-up your baby's delicate little face when you're on-the-go and the sun is out.
-With naturally sourced ingredients like Oat and zinc oxide, it's nice and soothing, specially formulated for your baby's sensitive skin.
+We love this little Aveeno Sun Natural Protection Baby SPF 50 Face Stick.
+The travel size is ideal for popping in your nappy bag, so you always have protection at hand to top up your baby's delicate little face when you're on the go, and the sun is out.
+With naturally sourced ingredients like Oats and zinc oxide, it's nice and soothing, specially formulated for your baby's sensitive skin.

-It's definitely not an all-day product though, so you'll have to remember to reapply after 80 minutes of swimming or sweating, immediately after towel drying, and at least every two hours – but the point on the product is to have something easy to use at hand when you need it.
+It's definitely not an all-day product, though, so you'll have to remember to reapply after 80 minutes of swimming or sweating, immediately after towel drying, and at least every two hours.
+The point of the product is to have something easy to use at hand when you need it.

 Pros

-• True travel size – like a lip salve!
+• True travel size (like a lip salve) makes it perfect for the face top-ups

 Cons